 Key elements of serverless architecture

-(To better explain how these elements work in unison, here is an example of an AWS serverless architecture.)
+(To better explain how these elements work in unison, here is an example of an Azure serverless architecture.)

 The key components of a standard serverless architecture includes,

-- Security token service(STS) is a temporary credential-generating service to invoke lambda functions for the client application.
+- Security token service(STS) is a temporary credential-generating service to invoke Azure functions for the client application.

 - User authentication service ensures that data access is provided based on the user’s identity and pre-defined privileges.
-For example, AWS Cognito allows you to add signup and authentication across different devices.
+For example, Azure Active Directory B2C allows you to add signup and authentication across different devices.
 It also enables organizations to issue temporary credentials and authenticate users for data access.

-- A fully managed NoSQL database provides enhanced flexibility, scalability, and availability for your web applications in a serverless architecture.
+- A fully managed NoSQL database provides high availability, low latency, and elastic scalability for your web applications in a serverless architecture.

 The above elements collectively contribute to the efficiency, scalability, and modularity of serverless systems.
 However, it is also crucial to understand the core principles/concepts that underlie serverless architecture.